West Farndon

-West Farndon is a hamlet and deserted medieval village about 3/4 mi southwest of Hinton, Northamptonshire, in the civil parish of Woodford cum Membris.
+West Farndon is a hamlet and deserted medieval village in the West Northamptonshire unitary authority area of Northamptonshire, England.
+It is about 3/4 mi southwest of Hinton, in the civil parish of Woodford cum Membris.

 Archaeology and history

 Sherds of second- and third-century Roman pottery have been found west of the present hamlet, indicating the site of a Roman settlement.

 The Domesday Book of 1086 records two small manors at West Farndon.
 Surviving earthworks east and south of the present hamlet show the extent of the former village.
-In 1760 an inclosure act ended Hinton's open field system of farming, and by 1840 much of the former village was deserted.
+The Eydon Inclosure Act 1760 (1 Geo.
+3. c.
+10 Pr.) ended West Farndon's open field system of farming; by 1840 much of the former village was deserted.
 Much of the ridge and furrow pattern of the common fields is still visible.

 Amenities

 The Jurassic Way long distance footpath passes through West Farndon.